realm/SwiftLint/README.md

 > [!TIP]
 > Uncheck `Based on dependency analysis` to run `swiftlint` on all incremental
 > builds, suppressing the unspecified outputs warning.

+> [!IMPORTANT]
+> Based upon the installation method used, the shell command syntax in the
+> Run Script Build Phase may be different or additional configuration could
+> be required.
+Refer to the [installation](#installation) instructions for
+> more information.

 **Consideration for Xcode 15.0+**